 There are many ways Central Hudson protects the environment:

-- Solar installations within the utility’s service area are among the highest in New York on a per-capita basis, with more than 10,300 systems installed by residents and businesses with 162 megawatts of total solar capacity.
-This level of capacity has the potential to supply the average electricity use of up to 25,000 homes or 3 to 4 percent of the region’s electric consumption while reducing carbon emissions by 40,000 tons.
+- Solar installations within the utility’s service area are among the highest in New York on a per-capita basis, with nearly 11,400 systems installed by residents and businesses with 245 megawatts of total solar capacity.
+This level of capacity has the potential to supply the average electricity use of up to 40,000 homes or approximately 6 percent of the region’s electric consumption while reducing carbon emissions by approximately 90,000 tons.

 - Central Hudson customers can subscribe to a share of the electricity generated by a local solar farm or other source of clean energy through the Clean Energy Marketplace.
 The marketplace allows customers to search and sign up for clean, renewable energy projects in their area that can help them save on their electric bill while reducing carbon emissions.
-Since the start of the program in July, subscribers in the Clean Energy Marketplace have helped offset 3,360 tons of carbon emissions.
+Since the start of the program in July 2020, subscribers in the Clean Energy Marketplace have helped offset 6,927 tons of carbon emissions per year.

 - Central Hudson promotes electric vehicles, which are less costly to operate and reduce emissions by 60 to 85 percent.
 A new Central Hudson program will facilitate the installation of 3,204 Level 2 chargers and 69 Direct Current Fast Chargers within the service area by 2025 through partnerships with municipalities and private developers.
 Central Hudson is also engaging municipalities and fleet owners in determining the feasibility of adopting select electric cars and trucks, including its own utility fleet.

-- Central Hudson aims to facilitate the installation of 12,000 ground or air-source electric heat pumps by 2025.
-In conjunction with the New York State Clean Heat Program, Central Hudson offers homeowners up to $1,600 off per 10,000 btus for air-source electric heat pumps and up to $2,000 off per 10,000 btus for ground-source electric heat pumps.
-As an example, a 1,600 square foot house with modern building code practices and average to better insulation could require a heat load of 40,000 Btuh, which would equate to an incentive of up to $6,400 for a whole home air-source electric heat pump system.
-The same home would qualify for up to $8,000 in incentives for a whole home ground-source electric heat pump system.
-To date, Central Hudson has exceeded its 2021 targets for this program.
+- In 2021 alone Central Hudson facilitated the installation of nearly 6,500 heat pumps and plans to promote the installation of at least 12,000 ground or air-source electric heat pumps in total by 2025.
+In conjunction with the New York State Clean Heat Program, Central Hudson offers homeowners up to $1,000 off per 10,000 btus for air-source electric heat pumps for customers removing their existing conventional heating source and up to $500 per 10,000 btus for those retaining their conventional heating source.
+As an example, a 1,600 square-foot house with modern building code practices and average to better insulation could require a heat pump system providing a heat load of 40,000 btuh, which would equate to a Central Hudson/Clean Heat incentive of up to $4,000 when removing the old conventional heating system.
+Customers converting to a ground source heat pump system can receive up to $2,000 off per 10,000 btus.

 - Central Hudson also assists residents and businesses in converting heating systems from oil or propane to natural gas, where available, to reduce energy costs and lower emissions by 30 percent.